chenlifeng283/Some_important_notes/HowToUseGithub/HowToCreateFolders.md

-How to creat a file folder on Github?
+How to create a file folder on Github?

   -Go to the resposity where you want to Create the file folder and click the "Create new file"